-The SENDCo has regular contact with the SENDCos from curriculum linked schools and can be involved in transition planning meetings for pupils from Year 5 onwards.
-The SENDCo works closely with the Year 7 Team and the Nexus Academy Team to support identified pupils with transition from primary to secondary school.
-The SENDCo will also liaise with colleges enrolling pupils (post-16) with SEND from Cams Hill School.
+The SENDCos have regular contact with the SENDCos from curriculum linked schools and other primary schools in the local area and can be involved in transition planning meetings for pupils from Year 5 onwards.
+The SENDCos work closely with the Year 7 Team and the Nexus Academy Team to support identified pupils with transition from primary to secondary school.
+The SENDCos will also liaise with colleges enrolling pupils (post-16) with SEND from Cams Hill School.